 None of Butch Walker’s seven albums have reached the Top 100 on the US charts.
-His most recent record, 2015’s Afraid of Ghosts, crawled to 104 with Billboard.
+His most recent record, 2015’s … Continue reading New album coming from Butch Walker.
+Really.

-Good news for fans of loud, Springsteen-ian guitar rock and roll with intelligent, soul-grabbing, blue-collar, Lou Reed-ish spoken lyrics, majestic piano, … Continue reading The Hold Steady is celebrating their Our Boys & Girls in America album, which turns 10 this year
+Good news for fans of loud, Springsteen-ian guitar rock and roll with intelligent, soul-grabbing, blue-collar, Lou Reed-ish spoken lyrics, majestic piano, … Continue reading The Hold Steady announce re-releases and old band getting back together

 As Tom Petty and the Heartbreakers hit the road for a summer tour, their Indianapolis stop on Saturday night (June 15) is the first after multi-night stands at small theaters in both New York and LA.
 The band heads to Bonnaroo the day after Indy, so this will be the first outdoor/shed/large venue show of the trek – not that it should matter.
 Petty always rocks.
 This time, however, they have decided to scatter a few hits while hitting a lot of great forgotten album tracks.
 Hell, they are playing “Tweeter and the Monkey Man”, one of the great, largely buried cuts from the first Traveling Willbury’s album.